Have you heard of “Innercise” yet? A book about the brain, it is NOW available, hot off the press this week! [September 2018]

 I managed, nevertheless, to push the boat out in every way I possibly could to ensure that my children were raised to the very best of my ability and that we had the ‘essence of home’ in order, but there was little that I could additionally manage without extreme effort and resolve.
 My nerves were shot and I was exhausted.
 Unfortunately, that was not the worst of it and the challenges kept on stepping up.

-Late August 2018 marked the twelfth anniversary of our family’s arrival in (my return to) the UK, where I have lived before.
-I have been struggling my way back to fluid functioning in almost every area of life as a result of the 2006 breakdown and other life challenges and stressors ever since, balancing healing with life as best I could.
+Late August 2018 marked the twelfth anniversary of our family’s arrival in (and my return to) the UK, where I have lived before.
+At the time of writing this, 28 September 2018, I have been struggling my way back to fluid functioning in almost every area of life as a result of the 2006 breakdown and other life challenges and stressors ever since, balancing healing with life as best I could.

 At the end of March 2018, a few short months ago, and a mere two or three weeks after I had returned from a huge ‘solo’ adventure to Israel (arranged at short notice and taking great courage for me to do so), I began a new journey.
 Again, as with going to Israel, this was fairly spontaneous, following an inner prompt to attend the internet screening of an event known as the “Brain-A-Thon“, hosted by John Assaraf and NeuroGym, on Saturday 24 March 2018.

 After watching the entire eight hour screening, with reams of pages of handwritten notes to consider what I had heard and learned, a few days later I decided to bite the bullet and sign up for one of the programmes that John Assaraf has created with his team.
 It felt that I was being led to take my adventure of life to the next level.